-At Parc National du Bic there are 19 Huttopia tents on the Rioux campground, in a peaceful area close to a rapidly growing area of forest, and 5 Huttopia tents at Cormoran à Aigrettes loop of the Rivière-du-Sud-Ouest campground.
+At Parc National du Bic there are 19 Huttopia tents on the Rioux campground, in a peaceful area close to a rapidly growing area of forest, and five tents at Cormoran à Aigrettes loop of the Rivière-du-Sud-Ouest campground.

-What you won’t find – or even miss – is just as important: at Huttopia there are no spas or air-conditioned rental accommodation, and no large-scale planned activities; no potted plants or flowers, manicured lawns or trimmed hedges – just untouched nature; no TV in the units and no Wi-Fi access on-site – the focus is on rest and friendly atmosphere.
+What you won’t find – or even miss – is just as important: at Huttopia there are no spas or air conditioning, TV or Wi-Fi access, no large-scale planned activities, and no manicured lawns or trimmed hedges – just untouched nature and a friendly atmosphere.

 is featured in the following itinerary:

-This self-drive family adventure, staying in hotels, cabins and comfortable Huttopia tents with all facilities, is designed to reveal the best of outdoor Québec.
+This self-drive family adventure, staying in hotels, cabins and comfortable Huttopia tents with all facilities, is designed to reveal the best of outdoor Québec and its wildlife.
 Driving at your own pace, there’s a chance to see all the region’s iconic mammals – whales, black bear, moose and caribou.

 When to go: Jun-Sep